 UT Health Austin’s Infectious Disease Clinic diagnoses, treats, and manages complex infectious diseases in adult patients (18 years and older).
 We work in collaboration with your referring provider to deliver thorough consultation for the diagnostic evaluation and management of complicated infectious diseases.

-We collaborate with our colleagues at The University of Texas at Austin and the Dell Medical School to utilize the latest research, diagnostic, and treatment techniques, allowing us to provide comprehensive consultations on a wide range of infectious diseases.
-We provide comprehensive care for HIV positive patients, closely monitor patients discharged on home intravenous antibiotic therapy, and offer continuity of care for patients seen by the inpatient consultative service.
+We collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research, diagnostic, and treatment techniques, allowing us to provide comprehensive consultations on a wide range of infectious diseases.
+We provide comprehensive care for HIV-positive patients, closely monitor patients discharged on home intravenous antibiotic therapy, and offer continuity of care for patients seen by the inpatient consultative service.
 Advanced imaging and lab testing are also available on-site if needed.

 To explore FAQs regarding your upcoming appointment, please click here.

 UT Health Austin is housed in the Health Transformation Building (HTB).
 The HTB is located in downtown Austin, TX on The University of Texas at Austin campus and neighbors the Dell Medical School research and learning buildings as well as the Dell Seton Medical Center at The University of Texas.

 This facility is outfitted with the latest state-of-the-art technology and organized to support an unmatched level of multidisciplinary care.
 Patients have access to all of the resources and amenities UT Health Austin has to offer, including attached garage parking, comfortable waiting areas, an on-site cafe, a full-service H-E-B pharmacy, advanced imaging and lab testing, and an Ambulatory Surgery Center for same-day surgical care.